elixir-tools/elixir-tools.nvim/README.md

 require("elixir").setup()
 ```

-Next LS and ElixirLS can be enabled/disabled by setting the `enable` flag in the respective options table.
+Next LS, ElixirLS, and Projectionist can be enabled/disabled by setting the `enable` flag in the respective options table.

 The defaults are shown below.